unofficial-rev-port/REVHubInterface/README.md

   - macOS: If using Homebrew, it can be install via `brew install python-tk`.
 - On Linux, you will also need the latest `libftdi.so`.
 On Ubuntu and derivitaves, this can be installed with `sudo apt install libftdi-dev`.
 The package name may be similar on other distributions.
 - The remaining Python dependencies (currently `pyft232` and `pyserial`, subject to future changes) can be installed via `pip3 install -r requirements.txt`
+- Finally, run `python REVHubInterface` while in the base folder of the repo
+- Alternately, you can install onto your system from source using `pip install .` from the base folder of the repo, then using `python -m REVHubInterface` from anywhere